Active Substance: betaine anhydrous

 Treatment with Cystadane should be supervised by a doctor who has experience in the treatment of patients with homocystinuria.

-The standard dose of Cystadane for patients aged over 10 years is 6 g a day, divided into two equal doses.
-Children under 10 years of age should take 100 mg per kilogram of body weight a day, divided into two equal doses.
-The dose for children can be adjusted depending on their response to treatment (monitored by measuring the level of homocysteine in the blood), but taking Cystadane more than twice a day or in doses above 150 mg per kilogram body weight does not improve its benefit.
+Cystadane is available as a powder to be taken by mouth.
+The standard dose of Cystadane is 100 mg per kilogram of body weight a day, divided into two equal doses.
+The dose can be adjusted depending on the response to treatment (monitored by measuring the level of homocysteine in the blood).
 The aim of the treatment is to keep blood levels of homocysteine below 15 micromoles or as low as possible.
 This is usually achieved within a month.

 How does Cystadane work?

 Betaine is a natural substance that is extracted from sugar beet.
-In homocystinuria, betaine reduces homocysteine levels in the blood by facilitating a reaction in the body called ‘methylation’, which converts homocysteine back into methionine.
+In homocystinuria, betaine reduces homocysteine levels in the blood by transforming homocysteine into the amino acid methionine.
 This helps to improve the symptoms of the disease.

 The company presented information on Cystadane from the scientific literature.
 This included 202 reports that described the effects of Cystadane, given at a variety of doses, on homocysteine levels in homocystinuria patients of various ages.
 For 140 patients, information was also provided on their symptoms, the dose and duration of treatment, and other medicines being taken.
 Most patients were also taking vitamins B6 or B12, or folate.
 The information from these studies was compared to published reports describing the outcome of untreated patients with the disease.

 Patients taking Cystadane appeared to have greater reductions in homocysteine levels than untreated patients.
-This was associated with a reported improvement in symptoms affecting the cardiovascular system (heart and blood vessels) and the development of the nervous system in around three quarters of the patients taking Cystadane.
+This was associated with an improvement in symptoms affecting the cardiovascular system (heart and blood vessels) as well as an improvement in developmental problems in around three quarters of the patients taking Cystadane.
 The medicine was effective in patients with all three types of homocystinuria.

 What is the risk associated with Cystadane?

-The Committee for Medicinal Products for Human Use (CHMP) concluded that, although there were few systematic studies of Cystadane, the medicine is useful when added to existing treatments for homocystinuria, such as vitamin supplementation and using a special diet.
-The committee noted that Cystadane is not a substitute for other treatments.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that, although there were few systematic studies of Cystadane, the medicine is useful when added to existing treatments for homocystinuria, such as vitamin supplementation and using a special diet.
+The Committee noted that Cystadane is not a substitute for other treatments.

-Which measures are being taken to ensure the safe use of Cystadane?
+What measures are being taken to ensure the safe and effective use of Cystadane?

 The company that makes Cystadane will set up a register of patients taking the medicine to monitor its safety.
 In particular, the company will monitor cases of cerebral oedema, which was seen in a small number of patients during the testing of the medicine.